Profiler Features and Benefits

 - Profiling for applications running on more than one server and multiple processes - such as on HPC clusters using MPI.

 - Clear views of bottlenecks in I/O, in compute, in thread or in multi-process activity.

 - Deep insight into actual processor instruction types that affect your performance such as vectorization and memory bandwidth.

 - Memory usage over time to discover high-watermarks and changes in complete memory footprint.

 - A powerful, navigable source browser in which you can edit, build and commit your changes - with outstanding support for working on remote systems.

-Profiling your C++, C or FORTRAN code on Linux is as simple as running "map -profile my_program.exe".
+Profiling your C++, C, Fortran or F90 code on Linux is as simple as running "map -profile my_program.exe".
 There are no extra steps and no complicated instrumentation.
-MPI, OpenMP, pthreads or scalar codes can all be profiled with Allinea MAP.
+MPI, OpenMP, pthreads or unthreaded codes can all be profiled with Allinea MAP.